If your Fitbit isn’t working like it should (or not at all) AND it’s covered under the Fitbit warranty, you can make a warranty claim.

 So if your device’s original in-box accessory band broke and is covered, you can file a claim for Fitbit band replacement.

-- Take photos of your band to prove the problems for the claim
+- Take photos of your band to prove the problems with the claim

 - Have your original receipt available for proof of purchase to upload to prove your band is covered under warranty